 Input parameters Name Туре Description & Examples MSIFile formatted string The name and path of the MSI file.
-Example: C:\Temp\RayEval.msi MSTFile formatted string optional default value: none The name and path of an optional MST file that may extend the MSI package.
-Multiple transform files can be applied using a comma separator.
-Example: C:\Temp\German.mst Attribute string Name of the attribute whose value has to be retrieved.
-This parameter has to be selected from the default pool of attributes: Options: Author Comments CreatingApp Keywords LastSavedBy RevisionNumber Subject Template Title CharacterCount CodePage CreateTime LastSaveTime PageCount Security WordCount Date/Time Format formatted string optional default value: If the requested attribute is a date or date-time combination, the selected format schema will be applied.
+Example: C:\Temp\RayEval.msi MSTFile formatted string optional optional The name and path of an optional MST file the may extend the MSI package.
+Multiple transform files can be applied using comma separator.
+Attribute string Name of the attribute whose value has to be retrieved.
+This parameter has to be selected from the default pool of attributes: Date/Time Format formatted string optional default value: If the requested attribute is a date or date-time combination, the selected format schema will be applied.

-dd.MM.yyyy HH:mm:ss Options: • d.MM.yyyy HH:mm:ss • dd.MM.yyyy • MM/dd/yyyy HH:mm:ss • MM/dd/yyyy ------------------------ --
+dd.MM.yyyy HH:mm:ss Options: • d.MM.yyyy HH:mm:ss • dd.MM.yyyy • MM/dd/yyyy HH:mm:ss • MM/dd/yyyy ------------------------ ---